IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Last Updated:

 This article walks through the AWS IAM policy evaluation logic stage by stage, introducing a single naming frame, The IAM Decision Diamond, that the rest of the article treats as canonical.
-The Diamond names seven evaluation stages — Explicit Deny, SCP, RCP, Resource-Based Policy, Identity-Based Policy, Permission Boundary, and Session Policy — and explains why each stage either short-circuits to deny, gates the next stage, or allows the request to pass through.
+The Diamond names seven evaluation stages — Explicit Deny, RCP, SCP, Resource-Based Policy, Identity-Based Policy, Permission Boundary, and Session Policy — and explains why each stage either short-circuits to deny, gates the next stage, or allows the request to pass through.

 1. Why IAM Policy Evaluation is Confusing